-Reviewers highly praise the luxurious feel and look of the 2009 Hyundai Veracruz's cabin, which most find surprising for the brand.
+Reviewers highly praise the luxurious feel and look of the 2009 Hyundai Veracruz's cabin, which most find surprisingly good.
 Another major plus is its lack of road noise -- a highlight pointed out by almost every reviewer.

 - "Its roomy cabin consists of high-quality materials and offers a generally quiet ride, though some drivers mention annoying tire and suspension noise." -- Car Gurus